-The award process and structure of all contracts shall comply with the Principles of Transparency, Non-Distortion of Competition, Non-

-Discrimination, Equal Treatment, Proportionality and Mutual Recognition.
+The award process and structure of all contracts shall comply with the Principles of Transparency, Non-Distortion of Competition, Non-Discrimination, Equal Treatment, Proportionality and Mutual Recognition.

-1.2.4 Procurement Contract Regulations 2015 (PCR 2015) Value Thresholds The thresholds relate to the total expenditure to be incurred during the full term of the contract including any optional extension period and not to individual contracts or years of the contract for works, services or supplies.
+1.2.4 Procurement Contract Regulations 2015 (PCR 2015) and Public

+Procurement Legislation Value Thresholds

+The thresholds relate to the total expenditure to be incurred during the full term of the contract including any optional extension period and not to individual contracts or years of the contract for works, services or supplies.
 Determination of contract value shall be in accordance with Procurement Standing Order 1.3.1.

-Officers must consult with the Divisional Manager - Audit, Procurement and Operational Finance to check the relevant value thresholds applicable in compliance with the PCR.
+Officers must consult with the Head of Audit, Procurement and Operational Finance to check the relevant value thresholds applicable in compliance with the PCR.

-1.2.5 Contracts Finder - Contracts and Call-off Opportunities Equal To or Greater Than £25,000
+1.2.5 Contracts Finder - Contracts and Call-off Opportunities Equal To or Greater Than £30,000 inclusive of VAT (£25,000)